-Human well-being cannot be measured by individual incomes or GDP.
-It is about more than meeting basic needs (UNDP 2020b).
-The capability approach to well-being, conceived by the philosopher Amartya Sen, is interested in the expansion of freedom as a primary end and as the principal means of development.
-It is interested in what people are able to do, and in people's real opportunities to live a life they value (Robeyns 2017).
+The capability approach to human well-being is interested in what people are able to do, and in people's real opportunities to live a life they value (Robeyns 2017).
+Human well-being cannot be reduced to the measurement of individual incomes or GDP, or simply to meeting basic needs (UNDP 2020b).
+Conceived by the philosopher Amartya Sen, the capability approach to achieving well-being considers the expansion of freedom as a primary end and as the principal means of development.
 Sustainable development is anchored in the expansion of people's capabilities to drive global social, economic and environmental change according to sets of knowledge, skills, competencies, and psychological and physical abilities.
 It seeks to increase people's opportunities to flourish individually and collectively-to be healthy, educated, safe, included and politically engaged.
 It also demands the removal of major sources of unfreedom such as poverty, violence and oppression (Sen 1999).

 A human well-being approach is people-centred, gender-sensitive, rights-based and locally relevant (Crabtree and Gasper 2020; Ghosh 2016).
 Investing in capabilities means "empowering people to identify and pursue their own paths for a meaningful life.
-It challenges us to think of people as agents rather than as patients" (UNDP 2020b, 6).
-A focus on environmental well-being is now also absolutely vital.
+It challenges us to think of people as agents rather than as patients" (UNDP 2020b:6).
+A focus on environmental well-being and capabilities is now also absolutely vital.
 As the Human Development Report 2020 observed, "the increasingly important questions for many countries are not about the overall size of the pie but the relative size of its slices.
-In this year's Report, [...] we also worry about the overa" (UNDP 2020b).
+In this year's Report, [...] we also worry about the oven" (UNDP 2020b).